Fedomn/sqlrs/README.md

-# query-engine-rs-playground
+# sql-query-engine-rs

-Take advantage of Rust to build query engine for personal testing including:
+Take advantage of Rust to build sql query engine from scratch that including:

 - declarative macro
 - visitor pattern